Wavepackets on de Sitter spacetime: Contraction of the Lorentz algebra

 where ${\bf a}$ is the representation of $a=m_{n0}$.
 Denoting the representations of $n_i$ by ${\bf n}_i$,

-Hence, after we take the limit $R\rightarrow\infty$, we find the Casimir operator ${\bf \cP}^2$ of the Poincar\'{e} algebra $\fp_{n}$, together with its eigenvalue:
+Hence, after we take the limit $R\rightarrow\infty$, we find the Casimir operator ${\bf \cP}^2$ of the Poincar\'{e} algebra~$\fp_{n}$, together with its eigenvalue:

-If we had restricted the irreducible representation of the Lorentz group to the Hilbert space [4] $\cL^2(\dS_b^-,\mrd\Sigma)$, we would have found that the eigenvalue of the Casimir operator would be found from $\mu' \mapsto -\mu' \therefore \mu^ {2} \mapsto \mu^ {2}$.
+If we had restricted the irreducible representation of the Lorentz group to the Hilbert space $\cL^2(\dS_b^-,\mrd\Sigma)$, we would only need to make the modification $\mu' \mapsto -\mu'$, and the above reasoning would apply without further changes.
+But this modification does not change the value of~$\mu^ {2}$.
 Therefore the eigenvalue of the Casimir operator ${\bf \cP}^2$ of the Poincar\'{e} algebra $\fp_n$ is uniquely determined by the eigenvalue of the Casimir operator ${\bf C}^2$ of the Lorentz algebra $\frl$.
-This result is the first step in the comparison of the wavepackets on $\dS$, to be constructed in the following section, and the usual wavepackets on $\M_n$.
+This result is the first step in the comparison of the wavepackets on $\dS$, to be constructed in the following section, and the usual wavepackets on~$\M_n$.
 We record this result in the following

-\begin{lemma} The irreducible representation of the Casimir operator ${\bf C}^2$ of the Lorentz algebra $\frl$, with eigenvalue $-\mu^2R^2$, denoted by $_{\mu}{\bf C}^2$, under the contraction of the Lorentz algebra $\frl$ into the Poincar\'{e} algebra $\fp_n$ presented in the former section, is contracted towards the direct sum of two irreducible representations of the Casimir operator ${\bf \cP}^2$ of the Poincar\'{e} algebra $\fp_{n}$, both of them with eigenvalue $-\mu^2$, denoted by $_{\pm \mu}{\bf \cP}^2$,
+\begin{Lemma} The irreducible representation of the Casimir operator ${\bf C}^2$ of the Lorentz algebra~$\frl$, with eigenvalue $-\mu^2R^2$, denoted by $_{\mu}{\bf C}^2$, under the contraction of the Lorentz algebra $\frl$ into the Poincar\'{e} algebra $\fp_n$ presented in the former section, is contracted towards the direct sum of two irreducible representations of the Casimir operator ${\bf \cP}^2$ of the Poincar\'{e} algebra $\fp_{n}$, both of them with eigenvalue $-\mu^2$, denoted by $_{\pm \mu}{\bf \cP}^2$,

-\end{lemma}
+\end{Lemma}